for-giobbe/BASE/tutorial_3.md

 ---

-Leveraging non ubiquitous genes OGs is the defeault behavior in the ```--analyze``` step ; we can also include ```--verbose``` so that BASE will produce a verbose output and won't erase its temporary folder and files.
-Here's the line:
+Note that, leveraging non ubiquitous genes OGs - along ubiquitous ones - is the defeault behavior in the ```--analyze``` step, if one wants to restrict the analyses to just ubiquitous OGs, the ```--ubiquitous``` flag needs to be used; we can also include ```--verbose``` so that BASE will produce a verbose output and won't erase its temporary folder and files.
+Let's use the line:

 ```
 	sh ../BASE.sh --analyze --input _non-ubiquitous_OGs/ --output _non-ubiquitous_OGs_0VS1